This article helps you with the basics and steps to setup your Python development environment in Ubuntu and Fedora.

 Switching Versions as the default interpreter

-If your system has multiple Python versions installed – 2.x and 3.x and want to switch between them, then it is indeed possible.
+If your system has multiple Python versions installed – 2.x and 3.x and you want to switch between them, it is possible.

 If you have only one version installed, you can skip this section.